ssahara/dw-plugin-linebreak2/README.md

 The LineBreak2 renderer also provides a **force newline** syntax that “two or more spaces at the end of line” will be rendered as `<br>` in wiki page.
 You may use this newline trick instead of “two backslashes at the end of line” that is a DokuWiki standard feature.
 The newline trick can be enabled in the config manager.

+### CJK typesetting (optional)

+When you write multilined paragraph, line feed chars (remaining at end of each lines) are displayed as white spaces.
+This behavior may not be appropriate especially for CJK language - Chinese, Japanese and Korean documents.
+The LineBreak2 renderer can remove such unnecessary spaces between any full-width characters.

 ----